 A: NIH1 and NSF2 have long required each principle investigator and key personnel3 to report with each grant submission individual financial interests which may relate to the proposed research.
 HMS and its affiliated institutions have also required that similar "transaction-based" reports be submitted to the Institutional Review Board for review during its evaluation of human subject research protocols.
 These transaction-based reports will still be required under the revised COI policy, in addition to the annual cumulative financial reports that have always been required by HMS.

-Lastly, it should be noted that revisions to the federal regulations were published in August of 2011 and go into effect in August of 2012.
+Lastly, it should be noted that revisions to the federal regulations went into effect in August of 2012.
 HMS implemented the COI review committee's recommendations in light of the changes to the federal law.

 Q: What if there are areas of the policy that cause confusion, need clarification, or become inconsistent with applicable law or affiliated institutions' policies?